appbooster/appbooster-sdk-ios/README.md

 let value: String? = ab.value("<TEST_KEY>")
 ```

-In case of problems with no internet connection or another, the default values specified during initialization are used
+In case of problems with no internet connection or another, the default values specified during initialization are used.

 ### How to get user properties for analytics?